Swintleton/SuperResolution-EmotionDetection/README.md

             emotion_path = img_base_path + 'Emotion/*/*/*.txt'
                 path to the emotion labels inside your dataset

-    In the train.py you should change these config variables according your needs saveImage = True
+    In the train.py you should change these config variables according your needs: saveImage = True
         To save upscaled or not upscaled images into files face cropped image + fc+image + image+facemash + (image+fc+27 keypoints)

     upscale = True
         To upscale the face

     saveLandmarks = False
-        To save 27 important landmarks into a file (for each image) trainKNN = False
+        To save 27 important landmarks into a file (for each image)

+    trainKNN = False
         To train the KNN classifier
             should be set to True only after we have saved all landmark (dataset_results/landmarks.txt by default)

     detectEmotion = False
-        To save detected emotions into a file (dataset_results/predictedEmotions.txt by default) should be set to True only after we have trained the KNN classifier with the landmarks customImage = True
+        To save detected emotions into a file (dataset_results/predictedEmotions.txt by default) should be set to True only after we have trained the KNN classifier with the landmarks

+    customImage = True
         To use the application for a single custom image